jwbruce/libopencm3-examples/examples/stm32/l4/nucleo-l452re/README.md

 foo -- based on the *f4/stm32f429i-discovery/random*

 foo -- based on the *f4/stm32f4-discovery/tick-blink*

-pwm -- tutorial using PWM function of timer on LD2.
-LD2 is connected to GPIO pin A5 which serves as TIM2_CH1 (via AF1).
-See Table 17 in the L452 datasheet

 ic -- tutorial using input capture to measure pulsewidth and/or frequency of B1 presses ?????